pauliwog/philter-ucsf/paul/DOCUMENTATION.md

     - Whether Philter un-obscured the symbols or not would tell me how well the whitelist was working.
 4. Downloaded and set up newest version of Philter because the beta version was buggy when using xml annotations.
 5. Realized a big problem with the whitelist approach and created a safe regex to catch gene symbols before they got obscured.
-6. Ran MIMIC notes with annotations through Philter, with and without the whitelist and regexes and determined that the whitelist + safe regexes did work and did not impact recall!
+6. Merged my code with new latest version of Philter, then ran MIMIC notes with annotations through Philter, with and without the whitelist and regexes and determined that the whitelist + safe regexes did work (after a couple modifications) and did not impact recall!
+I then sent my code off to get tested on UCSF data.

 **Pathology project**
-1. Tried to find and download data ([mtsamples](https://www.mtsamples.com/)), decided to use the test set from MIMIC used for gene symbols.
+1. Tried to find and download data ([mtsamples](https://www.mtsamples.com/)), decided to use the MIMIC gene symbols test set instead.
-2. Created safe regexes for staging terms, cassette or slide numbers, lymph nodes, and molecular markers.
+2. Created safe regexes or whitelists for staging terms, cassette (or slide) numbers, lymph nodes, and molecular markers.
-3. Tested on MIMIC notes with xml annotations.
-    - Even though the notes didn't have the pathology terms I was trying to rescue, I could use the MIMIC notes to refine my regexes and make sure they didn't catch non-pathology terms.
+3. Tested on MIMIC notes.
+Even though the notes didn't have the pathology terms I was trying to rescue, I could use the MIMIC notes to refine my regexes and make sure they didn't catch non-pathology terms.
-4. Sent my code off to get tested on UCSF data which had the pathology terms I was targeting.
+4. Sent my code off to get tested on UCSF data.

 ## A closer look at the setup